varnish/Varnish-Book/varnish_book.rst

    That is, the request is in *pass* mode, the fetched object is not cached.

    There are alternatives for the *deliver* terminating action.
-   One alternative occurs when the server replies with a HTTP 304 response code.
+   One alternative occurs when the server replies with an HTTP 304 response code.
    The other alternative handles all other responses from the server.

    304 responses happen when the requested object has not been modified since the timestamp ``If-Modified-Since`` in the HTTP header.